rcifw/cnda-help/Troubleshooting_Issues_in_CNDA/Troubleshooting_Desktop_Uploader.md

 8. *(Optional)* Click the blue **Home** button at the top left and click → **Flush XNAT User Access Cache**.
 9. Retry your upload.

-   * If uploads now work → problem solved.
+   * If uploads work now → it was just your cache, and the problem is solved.
    * If not → continue to Step 6.

 ---

 ## **Step 6 – Confirm the CNDA Certificate is Valid**

+Some institutional networks replace SSL security certificates after login.

 1. Open [https://cnda.wustl.edu](https://cnda.wustl.edu) in a browser.
 2. Do NOT log in yet.